sh4nik/BloopLabs/README.md

 ### [Click here to start!](./dist)

+## Development

-To get started all you need to do is open your terminal and enter the following commands.
+To start experimenting with the Javascript library all you need to do is open your terminal and enter the following commands.

 > **Note:** You need to have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/) installed to proceed!